TestSubject8/ChoreTracker/README.md

 Every day I (am supposed to) repeat the same chores at around the same time.
 Every day I struggle to achieve the simplest tasks as a result of being an extremely distractable person.
 This device is meant to provide a quick look at all my pending tasks for the day.
 This is meant to replace my alarms, calendar events and notepad scratchings.

-There will be a dedicated display to only show the most relevant events that are to be addressed in the coming hours.
+There will be a dedicated 'always on' display to only show the most relevant events (maybe with some nice wallpapers) that are to be addressed in the coming hours.
 By filtering the things I have to focus on, I can (hopefully) keep a clear head and get to what needs doing.

 &nbsp;